-Over 30,000 active duty members of the United States Armed Forces have come to our foundation as spiritual rape victims/tormentees, with hundreds more contacting MRFF each day.
-96% of them are Christians themselves.
+Just over 85,000 active duty, veteran, and civilian personnel of the United States Armed Forces, including individuals involved in High School JROTC around the nation, have come to our foundation for redress and assistance in resolving or alerting the public to their civil rights grievances, with hundreds more contacting MRFF each day.
+95% of them are Christians themselves.

 Michael L. “Mikey” Weinstein – Founder and President

 Religious Freedom and the Military: A Short History

 The concept and practice of religious freedom in the United States Armed Forces date back to the earliest days of this nation.
 The United States Constitution outlines the basic concept of religious freedom as understood by Americans in the Bill of Rights.
 More specifically, the First Amendment to the Constitution specifies that “Congress shall make no law respecting an establishment of religion.”
 Read more…

 “Against All Enemies, Foreign and Domestic” is the chapter written by MRFF Senior Research Director Chris Rodda for the recently released book Attitudes Aren’t Free: Thinking Deeply about Diversity in the US Armed Forces, published by Air University Press, the publishing arm of the Air Force’s Air University at Maxwell Air Force Base.
 This chapter provides a comprehensive overview and numerous specific examples of the various issues that MRFF is currently dealing with and has dealt with in the past.

 Click here to download the chapter entitled “Against All Enemies, Foreign and Domestic” (PDF)

 Book description from Air University Press: